judka-uriel/uriel-book/uriel_en.md

 any other genuine confirmation of accepting the commandments — throughout the TaNaKh there were many instances when the covenant was renewed. -->

-However, if we follow the pshat, then in Shemot [24:3,7](https://www.sefaria.org/Exodus.24.3-7) it is clearly stated that at Sinai the Jewish people accepted the Torah voluntarily, uttering the words *na'aseh ve‑nishma*.
+However, if we follow the peshat, then in Shemot [24:3,7](https://www.sefaria.org/Exodus.24.3-7) it is clearly stated that at Sinai the Jewish people accepted the Torah voluntarily, uttering the words *na'aseh ve‑nishma*.